-Figure 5: Disposition of Transmission by Duration of Service Second Quarter, 2016 - 2017
+Figure 5: Disposition of Transmission by Duration of Service Third Quarter, 2016 - 2017

-Figure 5 shows volumes of approvals and refusals from both the second quarter of 2016 and the second quarter of 2017 for all service increments.
-As with the prior figure, the second quarters of 2016 and 2017 are not comparable due to the system changes.
-The general shape is the same with the majority of the volumes being for yearly service and the minority for weekly.
-Eighty-five percent of the refusals were for monthly service.
+Figure 5 shows volumes of approvals and refusals from both the third quarter of 2016 and the third quarter of 2017 for all service increments.
+As noted above, the third quarters of 2016 and 2017 are not directly comparable due to the system changes in January 2017.
+However, there are some similarities in high volumes for yearly service and significantly lower volumes for weekly and monthly service.
+Seventy-one percent of the refusals in the third quarter of 2017 were for monthly service.
 The conditions behind the refusals for daily and hourly service will be examined further in the key flowgates analysis that follows.

 To further analyze transmission access, our next analysis focused on the set of key flowgates that most limit transmission access.
-In the AFC methodology used by Duke to assess transmission requests, transmission service is analyzed against the physical elements that a request impacts.
+In the AFC methodology used by Duke to assess transmission requests, transmission service is analyzed against the physical elements that the request impacts.
 Using the AFC methodology, specific physical facilities (flowgates) are identified across the balancing area and the adjacent balancing areas.
-The flows associated with the TSR on the flowgates are calculated as the product of the TSR capacity and the Transfer Distribution Factor (TDF).
+The flows associated with the TSR on the flowgates are calculated as the product of the TSR capacity and the Transfer Distribution Factor

+(TDF).
 The TDF indicates the flow on each flowgate associated with the specific transfer between two areas.
 (Flows on a flowgate with TDFs below a minimal amount (3 percent or 5 percent) are set to zero in this process.)
 The TSR is only approved if it does not cause any flowgate to exceed its Total Flowgate Capability (TFC).
 In addition, for area to area transfers, the TSR is not approved if it does causes the contract path limit to be exceeded.
 The process takes into account load forecasts, transmission outages, generation outages, existing TSR rights and schedules.